Wild Turkeys in Town

 - Farmers have frightened away wild turkeys by flying predator kites from tall poles.

 - Garden supply stores sell iridescent reflector tape that can be tied to trellises, trees, and bushes and startle the turkeys.
 It flutters and glitters in the breeze.
-(Some people prevent songbirds from hitting their windows by attaching the same reflector tape from a string weighted with a small pine cone and hanging it from the eaves in front of their windows.)
+(Some people prevent songbirds from hitting their windows by attaching this same reflective tape from a string weighted with a small pinecone and hanging the string from the eaves in front of their windows.)

 - Metal poultry wire can be placed over berry bushes and fruit trees.
 Do not use polypropylene bird netting as it can entangle and trap nocturnal wildlife such as opossums and skunks.
 It’s not easy to release a skunk trapped under bird netting!

-- Turkeys are very perceptive and notice changes in their habitat.
+- Wild turkeys are perceptive and notice changes in their habitat.
 Unusual objects (such as rope, boxes, balloons, reflector tape, an old fashioned “farmer John” scarecrow) placed in a garden and moved to new locations in the garden from time to time can alarm them.

 - Light up the roosting area with bright lights or install a motion sensitive sprinkler there.